rk101288/bowling-services/README.md

 To Run:

 ./gradlew clean build

 ./gradlew bootRun

-Application will try to run on 8080 port.
+Application will run on 8080 port.

 Use postman.json to import collection in POSTMAN (Chrome plugin) REST Client.